 Back to civilisation.
 Mix it up with a visit to Wat Pho in the old section followed by a spot of shopping at modern-day MBK.
 Say goodbye to your new chums after breakfast.

 - Enjoy a final free day in Thailand's capital city

 - Perhaps visit some of Bangkok’s most famous sights, including the Grand Palace and Emerald Buddha

 - Shop for bargains, eat in exotic restaurants and perhaps hit some bars or nightclubs

 What to Know

-An experienced local tour guide, all transportation, accommodation, sightseeing and meals as indicated.
+An experienced local tour guide, and there will be the services of local site guides at some sites.
+All transportation, accommodation, sightseeing and meals as indicated.

 - International flights, arrival and departure transfers, departure and airport taxes, visas, all other meals, all optional tours or activities during free time, transfers outside of the tour program, travel insurance, tips and items of a personal nature.

 Start Date – End Date Trip Status Price